Please tell me which of these arguments do you disagree with?

 If I could make a pitch to the whole of the centre-left on what I believe its future direction should be, this would be it.

-I posted this over on Medium earlier:
+I published this on Medium earlier today.

 Very grim times for The Labour Party.
 Is this the endgame?